Calvin Harris And Frank Ocean Drop New Single

-After dropping hits about new music, Calvin Harris finally released a new single today that features the vocals of Frank Ocean and Migos.
+After dropping hints about new music, Calvin Harris finally released a new single today that features the vocals of Frank Ocean and Migos.
 The new track, titled “Slide,” was produced and mixed by Harris.

 Harris released the cover art and line notes on Twitter earlier this week, as USA Today reports.
 He also released a few small clips of the track and teased the release on Snapchat.
 The track is now available on Spotify and iTunes.